biolab/scorange-hugo/content/blog/AML_identification.md

 {{% figure src="/blog_img/2019-06-06/mergedata.PNG" width="75%" height="75%" %}}
 \
 \
 Have you noticed that we did not use Cluster Analysis widget as our output for the data we are about to display using t-SNE?
-That is because it reduces the data and therefore negatively influences our t-SNE visualisation.
+This is because it reduces the data and therefore negatively influences our t-SNE visualisation, so we used Edit Domain widget as out output for the data.
 <br>

 Lets check how our clustering and cell identification compares to that of Galen  <i> et al.</i>.